 Going back to our company Fintoe; and assuming we grew and made it to the point of selling stocks;

 If you bought a share at Fintoe privately you would partly be the owner of this company.

 Among other privileges, you would get the right to vote on the board of directors.
 And also get your share of the profits in proportionate measures.

 You will neither earn interest on your invested capital nor will the company you invest in be liable to repay your capital.

-However, you will have a fractional ownership of the company no matter if it floats or dominates.
+However, you will have fractional ownership of the company no matter if it floats or dominates.

 If the stock you invest in grows, your capital will grow too.

-When the company distributes profits to shareholders, you will make money in from of dividends.
+When the company distributes profits to shareholders, you will make money in the form of dividends.